IIIF/api/source/api/search/0.9/index.md

 The simplest response looks exactly like a regular annotation list, where all of the matching annotations are returned in a single response.
 The value of `@id` will be the same as the URI used in the query, however servers _MAY_ drop query parameters that are ignored so long as they are reported in the `ignored` property.

 Clients wishing to know the total number of annotations that match may count the number of annotations in the `resources` property, as all matches have been returned.
-The full annotation description _MUST_ be included in the response, even if the annotations are separately derefencable via their URIs.
+The full annotation description _MUST_ be included in the response, even if the annotations are separately dereferencable via their URIs.

 ``` json-doc
 {